JGCRI/tethys/docs/source/user_guide.rst

 Non-agricultural
 """"""""""""""""
-For non-agricultural sectors (domestic, electricity, manfufacturing, and mining), water withdrawal in each grid square is assumed to be proportional to that square's population [#Wada2011]_.
+For non-agricultural sectors (domestic, electricity, manufacturing, and mining), water withdrawal in each grid square is assumed to be proportional to that square's population [#Wada2011]_.
 The sectoral water withdrawal of grid i belonging to region j is given by

 .. math::
 	W_i = W_j\times\frac{P_i}{P_j},